Aug 2011

 It’s a bit quiet at the moment, so an ideal chance to do some serious maintenance on my kanna.
 All the dai need a bit of work, and a couple of the 70 mm blades need to be tapped out.

-This is what happens to the tsutsumi as the sole of the kanna is conditioned numerous times.
+This is what happens to the

-This is what happens to the tsutsumi as the sole of the kanna is conditioned numerous times.
+tsutsumi as the sole of the kanna is conditioned numerous times.

-The tsutsumi is a small extension from the bed, and serves no real purpose.
+tsutsumi is a small extension from the bed, and serves no real purpose.
 It does, though, indicate quality in that the dai has been made by hand and not by machine.
 Over time, these remains of the tsutsumi will gradually disappear with each round of sole conditioning.

-This is one of the blades that needs tapping out.
-This is the blade I tapped out in my blog entry here at the end of April, and this will be the second time I’ve tapped it out since then.
+here at the end of April, and this will be the second time I’ve tapped it out since then.
 My other 70 mm plane blades have also been tapped out a few times since then as well.
 I sharpen my blades often, so tapping out is a regular occurrence.

 I had to work on this blade a bit, so you’ll notice that the flat is very thin, and in one place, virtually gone altogether.
-When the flat disappears, this is called uragire.
+When the flat disappears, this is called

 Comments